jmf-nyu/miap_diglit/docs/md5sum.md

 $ `md5sum [file path]`

-Note: md5sum can be used to generate checksum for multiple files.
+Note: The md5sum command can be used to generate checksum for multiple files.
 For example, one simple way to generate checksums for all the files in a directory is to first navigate to the directory, use the command $ `md5sum * > md5checksums.txt`, it will generate the checksums for all the files in the directory and save it to the txt file.

 ## Possible Flags